Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Introduction

-where $\alpha=x,y,z$ refers to the three bonds of the honeycomb lattice.
+where $\alpha=x,y,z$ refer to the three bonds of the honeycomb lattice.
 The ground state of the Kitaev model is known to be a topologically non-trivial QSL with fractionalized excitations that have anyon statistics \cite{Vala2008,Bolukbasi_2012}.
-The multiple ground state degeneracy reflects the number of genus of the lattice manifold.
-The promise of utilizing these anyons for robust quantum computing has led to considerable excitement and activity in the field from diverse directions, all the way from fundamental theories to applications \cite{Sankar2008,Semeghini2021,Kato2021,Jason2022}. {In this model each spin fractionalizes into itinerant majoranas and static $Z_2$ fluxes of the emergent Ising gauge field that are minimally coupled with the itinerant majoranas.
-The conservation of the fluxes at each plaquette allows for and exact solution of the interacting spin model.
-In particular the ground state lies in the flux free sector where, upon fixing a translation invariant gauge, the problem reduces to a nearest neighbour tight-binding model for the itinerant majoranas.
-The flux excitations has a small but finite energy gap $\Delta_f \sim 0.26 K$ at the isotropic interaction $K_x=K_y=K_z \equiv K$, which would be reduced as one of the three bond exchange increases (e.g. $K_z > K_{x/y}$), and ultimately decreases in $O(K_z^{-3})$ after the transition into the Toric code phase. } The spectrum of the majoranas, however, depend very sensitively on the relative values of the three coupling constants, $K_\alpha$.
-At the isotropic limit, the majoranas are gapless, while for the anisotropic limit of one of the coupling constant, $K_z$ (say) much greater than the other two, $K_x,K_y$, the they have a gap of the order $O(K_z)$.
+Topological order in a QSL is reflected in multiple ground state degeneracy characterizing the genus of the lattice manifold.
+The promise of utilizing these anyons for robust quantum computing has led to considerable excitement and activity in the field, all the way from fundamental theories to applications~\cite{Sankar2008,Semeghini2021,Kato2021,Jason2022}.

+In this model each spin fractionalizes into itinerant majoranas and static $Z_2$ fluxes of the emergent Ising gauge field that are minimally coupled with the itinerant majoranas.
+The conservation of fluxes at each plaquette allows for an exact solution of the interacting spin model.
+In particular the ground state lies in the flux free sector \cite{Lieb1994} where, upon fixing a translation invariant gauge, the problem reduces to a nearest neighbor tight-binding model for the itinerant majoranas.
+At the isotropic point $K_x=K_y=K_z \equiv K$, the matter majorana excitations are gapless, whereas the flux excitations have a small but finite energy gap $\Delta_f \sim 0.26 K$.
+Upon increasing one of the three bond exchange interactions relative to the others (e.g. $K_z > K_{x/y}$), the matter majoranas remain gapless whereas the gap to flux excitations starts decreasing.
+At $K_z=2 K$ there is a phase transition to a gapped abelian phase where the matter majoranas also get gapped.
+For large $K_z$, the gap for matter majoranas increases as $\sim K_z$ and greatly exceeds the flux gap which decreases as $\sim K^4/K_z^{3}$.
+In this regime the system maps to a Toric code (TC) gauge theory~\cite{kitaev2006anyons}.